Starsailor (band): All This Life (2017–present)

 In December 2021, the band were to release an expanded 20th anniversary edition of their album Love Is Here, as well as going out on tour to support it.
 The release was delayed until January 2022 due to pressing delays of the vinyl edition.
-Due to a partial cancelation due to COVID-19, the band were eventually able to complete their delayed tour in September 2022, and gave a live debut to a new song recorded earlier in the year entitled Heavyweight.
+Due to a partial cancelation due to COVID-19, the band were eventually able to complete their delayed tour in September 2022, and gave a live debut to a new song recorded earlier in the year entitled "Heavyweight".

+October 2023 saw the band announce details of their sixth studio album, entitled Where The Wild Things Grow, with a release date of March 2024.
+A video for the title track was also released at the same time.
+In November 2023, Starsailor released a 20th anniversary of their album Silence Is Easy alongside a tour to promote the re-issue.
+Where The Wild Things Grow was released on 22 March 2024, charting at No. 25.

 Charity

 The band played the London Astoria on 4 and 8 February 2002.
 The first date was a concert in aid of Warchild, and also included Travis and Ryan Adams on the bill.
 The 8th saw the debut of "Born Again", which would eventually be released as a single.
 The concert is notable since the band were joined on stage by two backing singers and a cellist.
 James Walsh told NME.COM after the show that he thought the gig was "amazing, something really special" while bassist James Stelfox said it was "one of the greatest ever."
 This flirtation with these additional voices and a cello only lasted a brief period of time.